underthehai/tp/docs/UserGuide.md

 `sd/START_DATE` | Start date of accommodation | Must be in the format of YYYY-MM-DD.
 `ed/END_DATE` | End date of accommodation | Must be in the format of YYYY-MM-DD.

+**Notes about Accommodation:**<br>

+* Different Accommodation can have start date and end date overlap within _Wanderlust_ travelPlan.

 #### Friend Parameters

 Name of Parameter | Description | Requirement
 ------------ | ------------- | -------------
 `n/NAME` | Name of the friend. | Name should only contain alphanumeric characters, punctuations and spaces, and it should not be blank.
-`m/MOBILE_NUMBER` | Mobile number of the friend cell mobile | Must be 8 digits only.
+`m/MOBILE_NUMBER` | Mobile number of the friend cell mobile | Must be valid Singapore mobile number that follows the format 1 specific digit from [89] and 7 more digits.
-`p/PASSPORT_NUMBER` | Passport number of the friend passport | Passport numbers should only contain 1 character and 7 numbers (To be updated with standard passport conventions in the future).
+`p/PASSPORT_NUMBER` | Passport number of the friend passport | Passport numbers should follow the format: 1 specific character from [STFG] + 7 digits + 1 ending specific character from [A-Z].

 **Notes about Friend:**<br>

-* Passport is case-insensitive
+* Passport is case-sensitive

 #### Travel Plan Parameters